stevenspicher/flowstate-university-theming/flowstate/README.md

  - The Wiki is located at https://university.flowstate.support/wiki/

+ - The wiki uses standard markdown, but the majority of HTML styling is stripped out - namely tables and highlighting, which are used extensively in the zendesk version.
+  Work with Angie on the best way to get around this.
+Suggestion for tables - Create them elsewhere and im port as image?

  - Enabling the link in navbar-authenticated.html by uncommenting will place the "Wiki" link next to "Courses"

  - The majority of the content from zendesk has been transferred, but some text and images still need moved.

- - The images linked have been uploaded into the "Flowstate LDS Basic User Training" Files & Uploads.
+ - Linked images have been uploaded into the __Flowstate LDS Basic User Training__ Course Files & Uploads.

- - The wiki uses standard markdown, but the majority of HTML styling is stripped out - namely tables and highlighting, which are used extensively in the zendesk version.
-Work with Angie on the best way to get around this. suggestion for tables - Create them elsewhere and im port as image?

 [Back to top](#project-handoff)